GeorgieasaService/aws-bootcamp-cruddur-2023/journal/week2.md

 - Traces
 - Logs

-A span is part of a Trace.
+**NOTE** A span is part of a Trace.
 It describes a specific span of time and represents a single unit of work that was done as part of serving a request.

 Obeservability services in AWS
 - AWS Cloudwatch logs